Add To Favorites

 The story of Nefertiti and the dynamic malleability of Crayola Model Magic® make an exciting project with which to begin or end ancient Egyptian studies.

-Start your necklace (or other body ornamentation from the period) by shaping different-colored Crayola Model Magic® compound into rectangles, coils, balls, ovals, and other shapes typical for Ancient Egyptian jewelry.
+Prior to the beginning of group presentations, ask students to create decorative necklaces, much like Nefertiti might wear.
+To begin the necklace (or other body ornamentation from the period), students shape different-colored Crayola Model Magic® compound into rectangles, coils, balls, ovals, and other shapes typical for Ancient Egyptian jewelry.
 For smooth, square edges, cut pieces with Crayola Scissors.

 Roll out thin Model Magic sheets with a rolling pin or marker barrel.
 Cover spring-clip plastic clothespins with the flattened compound to make the largest ornaments.
 Extend the tips as needed to make space to thread the clothespins as beads.
 Smooth out and shape into decorative pieces.
 Model Magic® dries to the touch overnight and dries completely in 2 to 3 days.

-Lay out the pieces into the configuration of your necklace or other jewelry.
+Students lay out the pieces into the configuration of their necklaces or other jewelry.
 Create separate strings in different patterns.
-Lace beads together using a large sewing needle with fishing line (adult help may be needed).
+Lace beads together using a large sewing needle with fishing line.
 Knot ends.

 To join strings together into one necklace, place them in order.
 Lay a chenille stem across the knotted ends on one side and twist the chenille stem around knots.
 Repeat on the other side.
 Twist and fold chenille stems for reinforcement.
 Form a hook and eye clasp on either side of the necklace with the ends of the chenille stems.